Evidence that Planets in the Radius Gap Do Not Resemble Their Neighbors: Discussion

-In this Discussion, we focus on the possibility that giant impacts play a non-trivial role in populating the radius gap, given the departure of radius gap planets from the parent distributions in radius and period ratio.
+In this Discussion, we focus on the possibility that giant impacts play a non-trivial role in populating the radius valley, given the departure of radius valley planets from the parent distributions in radius and period ratio.
 First, we consider giant impacts as a driver for the shape of the radius ratio distribution in Section \ref{sec:structure}.
-In Section \ref{sec:dynamics}, we consider how giant impacts might explain the period ratio distribution among gap planets as well.
+In Section \ref{sec:dynamics}, we consider how giant impacts might contribute to the period ratio distribution among valley planets as well.
 We go on to speculate about the potential for supporting evidence among other dynamical properties.